Ejguzman3988/rails-poke-backend-test/README.md

 # Pokemon Server Backend

-This is a basic backedn used to showcase lifecycle methods in react.
+This is a basic backend used to showcase lifecycle methods in react.

 If you are following along and want to install this backend, feel free to fork and clone this repo.